 - Sign up to their newsletter and monitor their new software releases.

-Shop around for business insurance
+Shop around for your big suppliers

-Business insurance is one of those costly things that we all hate to pay until we need it.
+For example; business insurance is one of those costly things that we all hate to pay until we need it.
 It’s vital to have, but, as there are so many different variations and levels etc. the company your with and the type of cover can make a HUGE difference to monthly premiums.

-For example, last year my insurer wanting to put my premiums up from $150 per month to $600 per month.
+A few years ago my insurer wanting to put my premiums up from $150 per month to $600 per month.

 I was like “whaaaatt the actual, you have got to be kidding me”!